Once you've configured the DISPLAY environment variable, you can easily check if it's set correctly with X410.

 traceroute command against popular websites (ex. google.com); if they are reachable, X410 should also be reachable from your X-Window client apps.

 You must enable the connection method you've chosen for the DISPLAY environment variable in X410 Settings.
-For example, if you're setting up X410 for WSL2 with TCP connections, you must select the WSL2 option under
+For example, if you're setting up X410 for WSL2 with TCP connections, you must have the WSL2 option selected under» in X410 Settings.
+You can explicitly select that option by clicking it or automatically have it selected by enabling its related option, .

 If you've configured the DISPLAY environment variable to dynamically extract an IP address from a system file or an external program, make sure that IP address is correctly pointing to your Windows host and usable for making connections.